jet/dotnet-templates/README.md

 - [`eqxwebcs`](equinox-web-csharp/README.md) - Boilerplate for an ASP .NET Core 3 Web App, with an associated storage-independent Domain project using [Equinox](https://github.com/jet/equinox), _ported to C#_.
 - [`eqxtestbed`](equinox-testbed/README.md) - Host that allows running back-to-back benchmarks when prototyping models using [Equinox]. (https://github.com/jet/equinox), using different stores and/or store configuration parameters.
 - [`eqxPatterns`](equinox-patterns/README.md) - Equinox Skeleton Deciders and Tests implementing various event sourcing patterns:
-  - Periods with Rolling Balance carried forward
+  - Managing a chain of Periods with a Rolling Balance carried forward (aka Closing the Books)
-  - Epochs/Series/Ingester with deduplication
+  - Feeding items into a List managed as a Series of Epochs with exactly once ingestion logic

 ## [Propulsion](https://github.com/jet/propulsion) related